Advice

 Frequently asked questions

-How often should I do it?
+How often should I clean my bird feeder?

-How long will it take?
+How long will it take to clean my bird feeder?

 Unless you have lots of feeders, no more than 15 minutes.

-Can I use bleach?
+Can I use bleach to clean bird feeders?

 Should I clean my bird bath?

 Yes, cleaning any space where birds congregate will help them stay healthy.
 Ideally, clean water should be provided every day.
+By replacing the water in bird baths with fresh water daily, you can prevent mosquito larvae developing.
+This is an important step towards reducing the risk of spreading Usutu virus.

 If I see a sick bird what should I do?

 If you think the birds have been affected by disease, it is best to stop feeding for at least two weeks and empty any bird baths.
-Only start feedings again if you are no longer seeing birds with any signs of disease.
+Only start feeding again if you are no longer seeing birds with any signs of disease.

 Can I help the sick birds?